wmwxwa/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/cloud/hybrid.md

     }
     ```

-    In this example,  the CustomGoPlugin.so in the file list would be the filename of your current version’s plugin.
-You will already have this on hand as this is what has been running in your environment.
+    In this example, the CustomGoPlugin.so in the file list would be the filename of the plugin you're using with your current version.
+You will already have this file available as this is what has been running in your environment.
 The *CustomGoPlugin_v4.3.3_linux_amd64.so* is the plugin compiled for the target version.
 The “_v4.3.3_linux_amd64” is generated automatically by the compiler.
 If your target version was 5.2.0, then “_v5.2.0_linux_amd64” would be appended to the shared object file output by the compiler.

     Your bundle zip file should include both the current version and target versions of the plugin.

 6. [Upload this bundle]({{< ref "tyk-cloud/configuration-options/using-plugins/uploading-bundle" >}}) to your configured bundle server.
 7. Update the [custom_middleware_bundle]({{< ref "plugins/how-to-serve-plugins/plugin-bundles#per-api--local-parameters" >}}) field in the API Definitions of all APIs that use your plugin.
 The field should be updated to use the new bundle file you created in step 5.
-8. Validate that your plugin is working per your expectations.
+8. Validate that your plugin is working per your expectations as at this stage, your Gateway will be running the plugin for your current version still.
+> This step is a sanity check to catch any potential issues with the bundle for the current version and will ensure that any requests that your Gateway processes prior to being upgraded are able to invoke the plugin as you expect.
 9. Proceed with upgrading your [Tyk Data Plane (Hybrid Gateway(s))](#upgrading-data-plane-hybrid-gateways).
-Given that you loaded your target version plugin ahead of time, this version will be loaded automatically once you upgrade.
+Given that you loaded your target version plugin ahead of time in step 7, this version will be loaded automatically once you upgrade.
+10. Validate that your plugin is working per your expectations, as the Gateway now should have loaded the plugin for the target version automatically.

 ### Path 3 - Current Version >= 4.1.0 and Target Version >= 5.1.0 {#path-3}
 1. Open a terminal/command prompt in the directory of your plugin source file(s)